 - Spring-blooming tulip hybrids and cultivars are perennial bulbs often used as annuals because plantings typically decline after a single season.

-- Tulips perform best in 4 to 6 hours of sun.
+- Tulips perform best in four to six hours of sun.

 - Problems include the fungal disease botrytis, and animals such as rodents and deer, which may feed on the bulbs, flowers, or foliage.